asatarin/asatarin.github.io/talks/2024-05-evolution-of-cloud-block-store.transcript.md

 {% include timecode.html time="8:27" %}
 And underneath that there's a file layer of the Pango distributed file system.
-So we do not handle persistence ourselves.
+We do not handle persistence ourselves.
-So we just write to Pango and write up performed by this LSBD core, lock structured block device core which basically turns writes into, turns in place updates into appends.
+We just write to Pango and write up performed by this LSBD core, lock structured block device core which basically turns writes into, turns in place updates into appends.

 And on the file system side, we have two things, which is a replicated file, which is though those appends go into